jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/latches-flipflops.rst

         * This will happen when the output of :math:`Q` is already ``1``

-    * The circuit is put into an *unstable state*, meaning the values of the output change
+    * Alternatively, the circuit may be put into an *unstable state*, meaning the values of the output change

-        * This state is emphasized within the above truth table with ``*``
+        * The outputs of this state are emphasized within the above truth table with ``*``
         * This happens when the output of :math:`Q` is ``0``
         * This will cause :math:`Q` to become ``1``
         * This then causes the output of :math:`\lnot Q` to also change, putting the circuit into a stable state
         * In practice, the unstable state will be resolved nearly instantaneously --- on the order of nanoseconds

-* When :math:`R` is set high, like with setting, one of two things can happen
+* When :math:`R` is set high, like with setting :math:`S` high, one of two things can happen

     * The circuit may be in a *stable state*, meaning the outputs do not change
     * The circuit may be put into an *unstable state*, meaning the values change

-        * This state is emphasized within the above truth table with ``**``
+        * The outputs of this state are emphasized within the above truth table with ``**``

 * Finally, if both :math:`S` and :math:`R` are high, the outputs are both ``0``, but this is an invalid state

-    * It's not possible to set and reset at the same time
+    * It's not reasonable to set and reset at the same time
     * Further, having both :math:`Q` and :math:`\lnot Q` equal is inadmissible
+    * One *could* do it, but there is no real utility in doing so

 .. admonition:: Activity

-    When the circuit turns on for the first time and all inputs are ``0``, what will the outputs be?
+    When the circuit turns on for the first time and all inputs are ``0``, what will the outputs of :math:`Q` and :math:`\lnot Q` be?